CloudCannon/Jekyll-Tips/_guide/blog.md

 order: 8
 ---

 We're going to be working with [CloudCannon](http://cloudcannon.com) for the rest of the guide.
-When you're working now, you should either push each change GitHub (which then pushes to CloudCannon) or make changes directly in CloudCannon.
+When you're working now, you should either push each change to GitHub (which then pushes to CloudCannon) or make changes directly in CloudCannon.

 It's time to add a blog to our website.
 Blog posts are [Markdown](https://help.github.com/articles/markdown-basics/) files which live in the `_posts` folder.